justinwinslow/banned-books/README.md

 ## TODO

+- [ ] Hightlight matching string in search
 - [ ] Filter on topics/keywords
 - [ ] User controlled sorting?
 - [ ] The current data source is static, this could maybe be dynamic or crowd-sourced